dobtco/wintersmith-knowledge-base/contents/articles/screendoor/questions/configuring_the_question_and_answer_section.md

   - projectadmin-wizard-questionandanswer
 ---

-Screendoor lets you host a public question and answer page for your project.
+Setting up a public question and answer page for your project helps make communication more efficient for everyone involved.
 It's a great way to reduce support email by allowing respondents to see the questions other people have asked.
 Hosting a questions section on Screendoor also helps keep your team coordinated: all project admins can see a shared inbox of questions at the same time, so they never need to give two different answers to similar questions.

 To set up questions for your project, press &ldquo;Edit project&rdquo; in the header, and select &ldquo;Questions&rdquo; on the right-hand side.
 Check the box &ldquo;Allow respondents to submit questions about the project&rdquo;.